 Humans have been interested in exploring the beauty of the galaxy for many years, though the term astrotourism has only emerged in recent times.
 An umbrella bracket for travel related to the night sky or astrology, it’s becoming increasing popular – at travel agent Scott Dunn, bookings for celestial experiences were up 120 per cent last year, and Lonely Planet recently published a dedicated guide to astrotourism.

 So what’s behind this new cosmic interest?
-The 50-year anniversary of the Apollo landing last July surely played a part, but it’s also part of a wider shift towards experiential travel: these days we’re generally more inclined to spend money on experiences rather than objects.
+The 50-year anniversary of the Apollo landing in July 2019 surely played a part, but it’s also part of a wider shift towards experiential travel: these days we’re generally more inclined to spend money on experiences rather than objects.
 A growing appreciation for the natural world is a factor, too – what better way to feel connected to the universe than gazing to infinity and beyond?

 International Dark Sky Reserves

 An Arizona-based non-profit, The International Dark-Sky Association locates and protects dark sky preserves around the world.
 There are currently 16 certified International Dark Sky Reserves, including three in England: Brecon Beacons National Park, Exmoor National Park and Moore’s Reserve in the South Downs.
 If you fancy a trip to the other side of the world, both New Zealand and Australia are home to a reserve.
 The Aoraki Mackenzie International Dark Sky Reserve in New Zealand is particularly special, offering stargazers the chance to see constellations only visible in the southern hemisphere, such as the Southern Cross, the Magellanic Clouds and the Milky Way.
 The futuristic Pic du Midi in France is another big one – it was where NASA’s scientists studied the moonscape in preparation for the Apollo landing.
 At 2,877 metres high, the observatory is also home to the highest museum in Europe.